Poroelastic plate model obtained by simultaneous homogenization and dimension reduction: Griso's decomposition and its consequences

-In this section we use Griso's decomposition to characterize the sequences with bounded symmetrized scaled gradients.
-First we state Griso's decomposition. \begin{teo}[Griso's decomposition, \cite{Grisosdecomp2005}] Let $ \omega\subset\R^2$ with Lipschitz boundary and $\mat{\psi}\in H^1(\Omega,\R^3)$, $\Omega=\omega \times I$, then for arbitrary $h \in (0,1)$ the following identity holds
+First we state Griso's decomposition. \CCC Although in \cite{Grisosdecomp2005} it is stated on thin domain, we state the result here on the canonical domain. \BBB \begin{teorem}[Griso's decomposition, \cite{Grisosdecomp2005}, Theorem 2.3] Let $ \omega\subset\R^2$ be a set with Lipschitz boundary and $\mat{\psi}\in H^1(\Omega,\R^3)$.
+Then for arbitrary $h \in (0,1)$ the following identity holds

 where

 Moreover, the following inequality holds